 Stock market uncertainty

-There have been blips along the way, but 2017 has offered a very nice return on investment.
-The S&P 500 has gained 16.3 percent this year, after jumping 12 percent in 2016.
-Bonds have chipped in another 3 percent, while inflation has underwhelmed once again.
-Market observers have been worrying all year long that investors aren’t worried enough.
+There have been blips along the way, but the past year has offered a very nice return on investment.
+The S&P 500 has gained 26.1 percent over the past 12 months, including a 5 percent jump since the new year.
+Bonds have chipped in another 3.5 percent, while inflation has recently begun to perk up.

 The narrative, though, shifts constantly.
-Breaking news, like the president’s controversial response to Charlottesville or another North Korea missile test, send stocks tanking just before they quickly rise again.
+Breaking news, like the president’s controversial response to Charlottesville or another North Korea missile test, sends stocks tanking just before they quickly rise again.

-If Congress fails to pass tax cuts, and the government shuts down, will that change how investors respond to the dysfunction in Washington?
+If the government shuts down, will that change how investors respond to the dysfunction in Washington?

 What does a shutdown mean for you?